 Year Actions 2018 Conduct outreach to five key RAD stakeholders including PHA, State HFA, and non-profit and for-profit developers to determine challenges and possible solutions to increase RAD business.
 Establish a PHA Advisory Council to provide insight and guidance to Fannie Mae on RAD and other public housing issues.

-Actions Ensure that the PHA Advisory Council includes PHA representation from diverse geographies and of different sizes so that Fannie Mae can better understand the varying needs across the country.
-Conduct outreach and marketing to five Fannie Mae affordable lenders to (1) understand any issues Fannie Mae's current RAD product and (2) enhance the lenders' knowledge of Fannie Mae's RAD program.
+Ensure that the PHA Advisory Council includes PHA representation from diverse geographies and of different sizes so that Fannie Mae can better understand the varying needs across the country.
+Conduct outreach and marketing to five Fannie Mae affordable lenders to (1) understand any issues with Fannie Mae's current RAD product and (2) enhance the lenders' knowledge of Fannie Mae's RAD program.
 Utilize outreach responses to consider two changes to and/or incentives for the RAD financing product.

-Purchase loans secured by six RAD properties , representing a 100 percent increase over the Baseline.
+Year Actions Purchase loans secured by six RAD properties.35, representing a 100 percent increase over the Baseline.
 Baseline: Fannie Mae did not have a product that provided for the purchase of these loans until 2016 and then did not start tracking these purchases until 2017.
 Accordingly, Fannie Mae is using our 2017 purchases of three loans, each secured by one RAD property, as the Baseline for this activity.
 Review and adjust 2019 loan purchase goals as needed based on work completed in 2018.
-Work in conjunction with at least one State or Local Housing Finance Authority to develop and implement a framework for financing future RAD conversions in their respective market.
+2019 Work in conjunction with at least one State or Local Housing Finance Authority to develop and implement a framework for financing future RAD conversions in their respective market.
 This will allow Fannie Mae and its housing authority partner to come to agreement on common elements of RAD transactions in advance, which will reduce transaction times and increase certainty of execution.
 Continue to conduct outreach to determine challenges and possible solutions to increase RAD business through PHA Advisory Council meetings, stakeholder outreach at RAD convenings and conferences, and individual meetings and discussions with HUD and State and Local Housing Authorities.
 Purchase loans secured by 10 RAD properties, representing a 233 percent increase over the Baseline.
 Review and adjust 2020 loan purchase goals as needed based on work completed in 2019.
-Review impact of framework agreements executed in conjunction with State or local Housing Authorities, revise as needed and expand successful elements to additional communities with a large pipeline of RAD conversions.
+2020 Review impact of framework agreements executed in conjunction with State or local Housing Authorities, revise as needed and expand successful elements to additional communities with a large pipeline of RAD conversions.
 Continue stakeholder outreach through meetings and conferences.
 Purchase loans secured by 15 RAD properties, representing a 400 percent increase over the Baseline.
-Review experiences with RAD program financing to inform the 2021 - 2023 Duty to Serve Plan.
+Review experiences with RAD program financing to inform the next Duty to Serve Plan.
+2021 Purchase loans secured by 11 RAD properties, which represents approximately 1,210 units36, an increase of 57 percent over the Baseline.
+Baseline: Fannie Mae will use the three-year acquisition data to set the Baseline at seven properties.
+2017 2018 2019 Three-year average RAD Loan Purchases 3 14 5 7.3 counted by Property Develop a strategy that identifies how Fannie Mae can help simplify the process for PHAs to convert housing to long-term subsidized contracts.
+Identify targeted list of PHAs, lenders, and developers with a track record of success conducting RAD deals to serve as champions and advisors for peer groups.